roesnera/jfsjd-final-project/task-2/README.md

 ### Step 2: Implementing your About page

+Now it is time to work on your about page styling.
+You will work to bring your wireframed about page to life!

-Go through the different [Bootstrap components](https://getbootstrap.com/docs/4.5/components/alerts/) and select the ones that are similar to your wireframes structure created on Task 1.
+If you have chosen to use bootstrap, go through the different [Bootstrap components](https://getbootstrap.com/docs/4.5/components/alerts/) and select the ones that are similar to your wireframes structure created on Task 1.

 > #### Useful Resources for this step